Frankfort, Kentucky: Geography

 Frankfort is located in the (inner) Bluegrass region of Central Kentucky.
 The city is bisected by the Kentucky River, which makes an s-turn as it passes through the center of town.
 The river valley widens at this point, which creates four distinct parts of town.
 The valley within the city limits contains Downtown and South Frankfort districts, which lie opposite one another on the river.
 A small neighborhood with its own distinct identity, Bellepoint, is located on the west bank of the river to the north of Benson Creek, opposite the river from the "downtown" district.
 The suburban areas on either side of the valley are respectively referred to as the "West Side" and "East Side" (or "West Frankfort" and "East Frankfort").

 According to the United States Census Bureau, the city has a total area of 14.6 sqmi, of which 14.3 sqmi is land and 0.3 sqmi is water.

-Frankfort does not have a commercial airport and travelers fly into Blue Grass Airport in Lexington, the closest; Cincinnati/Northern Kentucky International Airport near Covington or Louisville International Airport in Louisville.
+Frankfort does not have a commercial airport and travelers fly into Blue Grass Airport in Lexington, the closest; Cincinnati/Northern Kentucky International Airport near Covington or Louisville Muhammad Ali International Airport in Louisville.
 Capital City Airport serves general and military aviation.